As an award-winning Blue Badge Guide I work at all the prestigious venues. I also lead tours around lesser known areas, and on a variety of themes.

 Terra Incognita aka Walking the Elephant: One of the most unloved places in London, the Elephant and Castle deserves more than a shuddered glance from from the inside of a car or bus.
 This is your chance to see why the area inspires such loyalty, and affection in its populace.
 Away from the notoriously busy junctions, the Elephant walks to a different rhythm.
 Georgian terraces, a nightclub that is a global phenomenom, the Cinema Museum, and great coffee courtesy of the thriving Latin American community will remind you what Sunday mornings are all about.

 Women of Holborn; Trailblazers, Trade Unionists and Others Ok, perhaps not the snappiest of titles so feel free to come up with something more catchy.
-However, This walk delivers, and in 2018, as we celebrate the hundredth anniversary of women in the UK getting the vote, it’s a chance to check out some of the women who got us there.
+However, This walk delivers, and after 2018, and our celebrations of the hundredth anniversary of women in the UK getting the vote, it’s a chance to check out some of the women who got us there.
 It’s not all about suffragettes though; there’s a women preacher, a candidate for Shakespeare’s Dark Lady, and a seventh century saint.

-Vote#100: As we celebrate 100 years since the first Representation of the People Act in 1918, this walk commemorates those women who literally risked everything so that women could vote.
+Vote#100 New Dawn: As we celebrate over 100 years since the first Representation of the People Act in 1918, this walk commemorates those women who literally risked everything so that women could vote.
 Suffragists and Suffragettes, their supporters, their opponents, their legacy.

 Contact me for further clarification.